D00NIK/Starterr/README.md

 ## Why & How
 There are mods like that, but they do not work with AB+.
 That's because Quality attribute was added in Repentance and can't be easily accessed in Lua.

 So how does it work?
 Easy, just listed every item with 3+ Quality in Repentance ranking.
-(Also, I know that most of these items aren't in Treasure Room's item pool.
-I don't know exactly which, so there are all)
+(Also, I know that most of these items aren't in Treasure Room's item pool, so I listed them all.
+Of course only those actually present in this pool will be rolled)

 ## Issues
 There is only one known, Accessing `Game():GetRoom():GetType()` sometimes throw `C stack overflow` (line 180).
 I do not know how to do it the other way.
 If you tried something, and it worked, or have another improvements, please open a pull request.